Tibor Pleiß

-Tibor Pleiß (/plaɪs/, alternative spelling Pleiss; born 2 November 1989) is a German professional basketball player for Anadolu Efes of the Turkish Super League and the EuroLeague.
-Standing 7 ft 3 in, he plays the center position.
-He is also a member of the German national team.
+Tibor Pleiß (/plaɪs/, alternative spelling Pleiss; born 2 November 1989) is a German professional basketball player who last played for Panathinaikos of the Greek Basketball League (GBL) and the EuroLeague.
+Standing 7 ft 3 in, he plays at the center position.
+He is also a regular member of the German national team.

+Early life, family and education

+Pleiß was born in Bergisch Gladbach, Germany, near Cologne.

-Professional career
+Professional athletic career

 Europe

-Pleiß joined RheinEnergie Köln (a year later they changed their name to Köln 99ers) of the German Bundesliga as a 17-year-old in 2006.
+Pleiß played for RheinEnergie Köln (a year later they changed their name to Köln 99ers) of the German Bundesliga as a 17-year-old in 2006.
 He played with the club for three years, playing in the 2008 EuroCup.
 After the season ended, he joined the Brose Baskets where he played for three years.

 On 24 June 2012, Pleiß left Germany and signed a four-year contract with the Spanish club Saski Baskonia, one of the top teams of the Liga ACB.
 In the 2013–14 season, he averaged 12.4 points on 58.3 percent shooting and 6.0 rebounds in 21.8 minutes per game.
 He left Baskonia after two years.

 On 11 August 2014, he signed a two-year contract with the Spanish club FC Barcelona.
 In the 2014–15 ACB season, he averaged 5.7 points and 3.8 rebounds in 13.3 minutes per game while shooting 62.3 percent from the floor.
 In July 2015, he broke the contract with Barcelona, in order to sign in the NBA.